robolyst/osquant/content/papers/monitoring-trading-systems/index.md

 # 4. Setup a log shipper

 We need a way of moving logs from the `trader.logs` file into QuestDB.
-Programs that move logs are often termmed log shippers.
+Programs that move logs are often termed log shippers.

 In this setup, we'll be using [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).

 ![Telegraf website screenshot](images/telegraf.png)

-Telegraf is ideal because it is able to read JSON logs and and send them in [InfluxDB's Line Protocol](https://docs.influxdata.com/influxdb/v1.3/write_protocols/line_protocol_tutorial/) format via TCP.
+Telegraf is ideal because it is able to read JSON logs and send them in [InfluxDB's Line Protocol](https://docs.influxdata.com/influxdb/v1.3/write_protocols/line_protocol_tutorial/) format via TCP.
 QuestDB accepts logs in InfluxDB's Line Protocol format on port `9009`.

 Telegraf uses a `telegraf.conf` file for configuration.
 We want to tell Filebeat where the log file lives and where QuestDB lives.
 We can do this with: